YuMingLiao/kamoii-replica/doc/adr/0002-use-tmvar-steppedby-to-deal-with-race-condition-between-fireloop-and-steploop.md

 alternative:
 synchron hasn't implemented orr io so maybe it's not an option for this context.
-But synchron is logical event time, so maybe fireLoop can orr [await newFrame, await clientEvent' >> fire (loop)] and stepLoop can emit steppedBy/newFrame
+But synchron is logical event time, so maybe

+fireLoop can orr [await newFrame, await clientEvent' >> fire (loop)] and stepLoop can forever $ emit steppedBy/newFrame

 eventLoop: forever $ receiveData conn; emit clientEvent can emit e replace EventQueue : TQueue?